threefoldfoundation/threefold_data/content/blog/threefold_token_built_for_growth/threefold_token_built_for_growth.md

 <br/>

-The combination of TFT’s scarcity mechanisms with our staking and validator programs, will lead to an increased scarcity of TFT on the market – which, in turn, will allow our future DeFi solutions to sell TFT at a higher value.
+The combination of the token’s scarcity mechanisms with our staking and validator programs, will lead to an increased scarcity of TFT on the market – which, in turn, will allow our future DeFi solutions to sell TFT at a higher value.

 *Visit our wiki to dive deeper into our [tokenomics](https://library.threefold.me/info/threefold/#/tokens/threefold__tokenomics) and to find more details on the [value of TFT](https://library.threefold.me/info/threefold/#/tokens/threefold__grid_valuation).*